jpzhangvincent/MobileAppMarketAnalysis/README.md

 The explosive growth of the mobile application (app) market has made it difficult for users to find the most interesting and relevant apps from the hundreds of thousands that exist today.
 We are interested to analyze the quality of apps and understand the user experiences of using mobile apps on the Itune App Store.
 In this project, we would go through the data science cycle including problem/data curations, data management, data analytics and result-oriented presentations through data visualization.

 ## To do list
-- [x] Data Acquisition through Web Scraping with scrapy
+- [x] Data Acquisition through Web Scraping with __Scrapy__
-- [x] Data Management with MongoDB
+- [x] Data Management with __MongoDB__
-- [ ] Exploratory Data Analysis
+- [x] Exploratory Data Analysis
+    - [x] Explore the distribution of Review Ratings and its possible covariates
+    - [x] Does in-app purchases significantly affect the apps' ratings especially for gaming apps?
 - [ ] Machine Learning Applications
+    - [ ] Topic Modeling: how people commented on the quality of good/bad apps in common?
+    - [ ] Topic Modeling: how people commented on the changes of apps that improved/lowered the ratings?
+    - [ ] Prediction: Can we predict the rating of the app when its new version is released?
 - [ ] Presentation & Deployment
     - [ ] Blog Post
     - [ ] Web app with Flask